valeriosouza/post-notification/readme.md

 Help translate?
 Use https://www.transifex.com/projects/p/post-notification-email/

 Want to keep up with the latest news from this plugin?
-Follow Twitter [@valeriooficial](https://twitter.com/valeriooficial)
+Follow Twitter [@valeriosza](https://twitter.com/valeriosza)

+## Contributors ##

+Pull requests are always welcome!

+Take a fork in the branch `dev`, is it that is updated changes.

+Create a new branch with the name change and if possible a new issue explaining.

+Send the pull request and run for the party

+## Branches ##

+`master` Version run in WordPress.org

+`beta` Version in tests.
+Use the plugin https://github.com/afragen/github-updater for trial versions.

+`dev` Version in development.
+This branch should be used to pull requests.